Bhupeshsinghthalal/Bhupeshsinghthalal/README.md

 - 👋 Hi, I’m @Bhupeshsinghthalal
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning HTML and c
+- 🌱 I’m currently learning HTML and css

 <!---
 Bhupeshsinghthalal/Bhupeshsinghthalal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.